 The Deal of the Arts: 18-plus Ways to Save on Family Arts in Greater Seattle

-To help you squeeze in more arts this year, we’ve rounded up reader-tested tips on local arts deals.
-We’d love to add to the list — email firstname.lastname@example.org with suggestions.
-And see our Fall Arts Preview 2012 for ideas on must-see events of the season.
+To help you squeeze in more arts this year, we've rounded up reader-tested tips on local arts deals.
+We’d love to add to the list — email email@example.com with suggestions.
+And see our list of outdoor summer entertainment for ideas on must-see events of the season.

 1. Subscribe to a season of family theater or music at one of your favorite arts organizations, which cuts costs per show and helps you plan ahead.
-Check for early-bird subscription specials (for example, PNB waives services fees on ticket buys until August 10).
+Check for early-bird subscription specials.
+Many subscriptions provide steep discounts, free or discounted parking, and flexible options for exchanging tickets.

 3. Most museums have a good kids' discount.
 For example, kids ages 12 and younger are always free at the Seattle Art Museum and the Seattle Asian Art Museum.
 The Henry Art Gallery is free for kids younger than 13.
-The Frye Art Museum is always free for everyone.
+The Frye Art Museum is always free for everyone (including free parking).
 Bellevue Arts Museum offers a $25 family ticket and is free for children under age 6.

-4. Kids ages 12 and younger are free at Town Hall Seattle’s Family Concert series, which brings in nationally known musicians, such as Elizabeth Mitchell.
+4. Kids ages 12 and younger are free at Town Hall Seattle’s Family Concert series, which brings in well-known musicians, such as Caspar Babypants.
 (Accompanying adults only pay $5.)